VIC-modules over noncommutative rings: Introduction

 \begin{remark} The proof of Theorem \ref{maintheorem:twisted} for commutative rings in \cite[\S 4]{PutmanSamLinear} uses the more stringent definition of $\VIC(R)$ discussed in Remark \ref{remark:stablefree}, which as we discussed there is equivalent to ours for finite rings. \end{remark}

-\begin{remark} In \cite{vanDerKallen}, van der Kallen also gives an explicit estimate of when this stability occurs.
-Since we apply our non-effective Noetherianity theorem, we are not able to give such an estimate. \end{remark}
+\begin{remark} The references \cite{vanDerKallen, RandalWilliamsWahl, PutmanTwistedStability} give explicit estimates of when this stability occurs.
+Since we apply our non-effective Noetherianity theorem, we are not able to give such an estimate.
+However, our theorem applies to much more general coefficient systems than the polynomial ones considered in \cite{vanDerKallen, RandalWilliamsWahl, PutmanTwistedStability}. \end{remark}

 \paragraph{Ideas from proof.} We will derive Theorem \ref{maintheorem:noetherian} for $\V(R)$ and $\VI(R)$ from the case of $\VIC(R)$, so we will focus on that category.
 In \cite{PutmanSamLinear}, this is dealt with for finite commutative $R$ by a sort of Gr\"{o}bner basis argument that was introduced to the theory of representation stability in \cite{SamSnowdenGrobner} (though the general theorems of \cite{SamSnowdenGrobner} do not apply to $\VIC(R)$; also, we remark that a similar kind of argument appeared much earlier in work of Richter \cite{Richter}).
 We do the same thing, but the details are far harder.
 The main issue is that finite noncommutative rings are much more complicated than finite commutative rings.
 Indeed, the starting point of the proof in \cite{PutmanSamLinear} is the fact that finite commutative rings are Artinian, and thus are the product of finitely many local rings.
 Local rings are not that different from fields, so in the end we can mostly focus on the case of finite fields.
 Unfortunately, noncommutative Artinian rings are not nearly as well-behaved, which greatly complicates the proof.